 Raised by Oxford educated parents, Hso’s upbringing provided him with the cultural and intellectual exposure necessary to overcome the adversity of moving to a foreign land.
 He excelled in academics and sports, receiving an athletic scholarship to play tennis at the University of Illinois at Chicago.
 Realizing he had an affinity for the visual arts, Hso continued his education at the UCLA School of Art, where he received his BFA.
 Hso is a member of the Zeta Psi Fraternity of North America.

 Hso has designed graphics for legendary Zephyr Skateboards, Venice Surf and Skate Association, and others.
 His film credits include festival favorite, Ghostown and Ground Bloom Flower.
 Fightin'4 the Forty earned him the Audience Choice Award at the Malibu Film Festival.
-His web-content Pachuco Puppets is in negotiations with distribution companies.
-Recently, History is Myth won best short film at the Other Venice Film Festival and his feature directorial debut Money was completed.
-A modern day film noir mixed with pop culture.
+In 2013, History is Myth won best short film at the Other Venice Film Festival and his feature directorial debut Money was completed.
+Hso has done over 100 video contents/documentaries for LAWeekly publication.